scientific-python/scientific-python.org/content/en/ecosystem/install.md

 that, and we describe both below.

-If you have a working version of Python on your system already (check by running `python3`), you can skip to "Set up a virtual environment".
+If you have a working version of Python on your system already (check by running `python3`), you can skip to setting up a virtual environment.

-## Python.org
+## Segment 1: Python.org

 This is the official Python distribution, which uses the `pip` package manager.  `pip` installs packages from Python Package Index, or [PyPI](https://pypi.org/) for short.